trampolinecall/pel/README.md

 # pel

-a language based on an idea i had about how to teach people to code
+an interpreter based on an idea i had about how to teach coding

 'pel' stands for pedagogical experiment language